 Was this answer helpful?

-This tutorial will teach you how to use the Section Manager in Joomla.
-You will need to be...
+The purpose of this tutorial is to teach you how to use the Menu Manager in Joomla.
+You should be...

-This tutorial will teach you how to use the User Manager in Joomla.
-You should be logged in, and...
+This tutorial is going to show you how to use the Category Manager in Joomla.
+For the purpose of...